-How can students record the Careers & Employability opportunities/events completed at BCCS?
+How can students record the Careers & Employability opportunities/events completed at Trinity Academy ?

-Students are encouraged to make use of the careers tracking software 'Grofar'.
-Grofar allows students to track any careers/employability activities in which they have participated.
+Students are encouraged to make use of the careers tracking software 'Unifrog'.
+Unifrog allows students to track any careers/employability activities in which they have participated.
 It also allows them to create a CV and Careers Action Plan.
-Tutors/staff can view students Grofar profiles to support students when making decisions for next steps.
-To login to Grofar please go here.
-A tutor support video for Grofar explaining its tools/functions can be found here.
+Tutors/staff can view students' Unifrog profiles to support students when making decisions for next steps.
+To login to Unifrog please go here.